This document presents a brief, high-level overview of Peewee’s primary features. This guide will cover:

 >>> herb_fido.owner = uncle_bob >>> herb_fido.save() >>> bob_fido = herb_fido # rename our variable for clarity

-The real power of our database comes when we want to retrieve data.
-Relational databases are a great tool for making ad-hoc queries.
+The real strength of our database is in how it allows us to retrieve data through queries.
+Relational databases are excellent for making ad-hoc queries.

 Let’s retrieve Grandma’s record from the database.
 To get a single record from the database, use SelectQuery.get():